DSR-RHIT/creating-reproducible-reports/pages/006_initializing-a-script.md

 ### initializing knitr

-A *code chunk* begins with
+A *code chunk* is R code embedded in the Rmd script.
+The lines of R code are preceded by

 <pre><code>```{r}</code></pre>

-then you write some R code, and end with
+then you write the R code, and end with

 <pre><code>```</code></pre>

 We have three methods for inserting code chunks:

-- You can type them
+- You can type the delimiters directly (the three tick marks are "back ticks", not single-quotes)
 - From the RStudio menu bar, Code --> Insert Chunk
 - Click the button ![](../resources/images/insert-code-chunk-icon.png)